Aphasia is a communication disorder.

 Around 350,000 people in the UK have aphasia.
 Around a third of the people affected by a stroke have this communication difficulty.
 Head injury or tumours may also result in aphasia.
 Some people with a progressive neurological condition can experience these difficulties too.

-Communication is so important to everything we do so the effects of such a language difficulty can be massive.
-As this is a hidden disability it is often misunderstood making conversations and social activities difficult for everyone.
+Communication is so important to everything we do.
+As this is a hidden difficulty it is often misunderstood.
+Conversations and social activities can be difficult for everyone.

 People with aphasia may find it difficult to: